ibm-cloud-docs/log-analysis/compliance/adoption.md

 {: #adoption_archive_3}

 To configure archiving, you need the following IAM policies:
-* An IAM policy with minimum platform role **Viewer** and service role **Manager** for the {{site.data.keyword.la_full_notm}} service: This policy is required to access the logging UI, and configure archiving of the LogDNA instance.
+* An IAM policy with minimum platform role **Viewer** and service role **Manager** for the {{site.data.keyword.la_full_notm}} service: This policy is required to access the logging web UI, and configure archiving of the logging instance.
 * An IAM policy with minimum platform role **Administrator** and service role **Manager**  for the COS service: The administrator role is required to define the service ID, with its associated API key, that is used by the {{site.data.keyword.la_full_notm}} instance to authenticate and access the {{site.data.keyword.cos_full_notm}} instance.
 The manager role is required to create and configure a bucket.

 You also need a service ID.
 A service ID identifies a service similar to how a user ID identifies a user.
 Service IDs are not tied to a specific user.
 If the user that creates the service ID leaves your organization and is deleted from the account, the service ID remains.
 The {{site.data.keyword.la_full_notm}} service uses an API key that is associated to a service ID that you define on your COS instance to authenticate and write files to the COS bucket.

 **Create a service ID for for the COS instance with writer permissions.
-Restrict access to the service ID so that the API key that is associated to it can only write to the bucket that you configure in LogDNA for archiving.**
+Restrict access to the service ID so that the API key that is associated to it can only write to the bucket that you configure in logging for archiving.**
 {: tip}

 If you add PII information in the name or the description of the service ID, you might be disclosing sensitive data to others in the same account.